 12:30 Escorted Procession to Hillcrest Burial Park

 27221 156th Avenue SE

 Kent, WA 98042

 1005 Reiten Road

 Kent, WA 98030

-To send flowers to Vedna's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Vedna Lundin, please visit our floral store.